Devfish-2310/commUnityStudentAssistant/README.md

 # commUnity (Student Living Assistant)
-A student residential community platform designed to simplify communication, maintenance, events, and access to important residential information.
+A high-fidelity prototype for a Smart Share-House & Student Living Assistant, designed to improve communication, information access, community engagement, and residential management for university students.

 ## Demo Video